 Overview

-The Nutanix 401(k) Plan helps you save for your retirement by offering you the option to contribute your own money to a traditional pre-tax or Roth 401(k).
+To help you meet your financial goals, Nutanix will match a portion of your contributions throughout the year (matching applies to traditional pre-tax and Roth after-tax contributions).
 Whether you strive for a retirement filled with world travel, home renovations, or time spent with family, your future can be even brighter with savings in your 401(k) plan.
 You can take advantage of several investment options and access financial planning services.

-Getting Started | Your Contributions | Roth In-Plan Conversion | Investment Options | Loans and Withdrawals | Resources | Other Financial Wellbeing Resources
+Getting Started | Your Contributions | After Tax Roth In-Plan Conversion | Matching Contributions | Investment Options | Loans and Withdrawals | Resources | Other Financial Wellbeing Resources

 Highlights